 - 1. Consistently, greeting pupils at the classroom door to positively and personally connect with each student, deliver 'precorrective' statements to remind students of class expectations, and deliver behaviour-specific praise. - 2.
 The routine use of behaviour-specific praise and social normative messages, focusing upon a '5:1 ratio' of positive-to-negative interactions.
-The 5:1 ratio theory is that for every criticism or complaint that a member of staff issues, five specific compliments, approval statements and positive comments or non-verbal gestures should be offered to a class.1 - 3.
+The 5:1 ratio theory is that for every criticism or complaint that a member of staff issues, five specific compliments, approval statements and positive comments or non-verbal gestures should be offered to a class. - 3.
 Record the names of students who are demonstrating positive behaviours, or improvement in behaviour, on the board. - 4.
-Use the Merit system, tied to High Performance Learning behaviours, and record these on SIMs. - 5.
-Proactively make contact with parents to recognise positive behaviour, or improvement in behaviour.
+Use the Merit system, tied to High Performance Learning behaviours, and record these on Class Charts. - 5.
+Proactively make contact with parents and carers to recognise positive behaviour, or improvement in behaviour.
 Teachers should develop personal approaches to this, and be mindful of their workload when doing so.
-Positive contact with parents should be specific about the positive behaviours shown and can be via: - a.
+Positive contact with parents and carers should be specific about the positive behaviours shown and can be via: - a.
 Notes in planners, written during the lesson - b.
 Phone calls home - c.
 Post cards home - d.
 Letters or emails home - 6.
-Recognise positive behaviour, or improvement in behaviour, when completing daily report cards for students who are on report.
+Recognise positive behaviour, or improvement in behaviour, when completing daily report cards for students who are on report. - 7.
+Emailing students and families in recognition of excellent effort or excellent standards of work.

-At a whole school level, rewarding and and recognising students' positive behaviour also includes:
+At a whole school level, rewarding and recognising students' positive behaviour also includes:

 - 1. The Gold Standard: This is awarded after each progress point and on the basis of a combination of attendance, punctuality, merits/demerits and Ready to Learn/Independent Learning scores. - 2.
-Presentation Evening: This annual event includes subject and year based prizes for students linked to both academic attainment and HPL Learning behaviours. - 3.
-The Prefect system: This system recognises the cumulative positive behaviours of students in Year 10 and 11. - 4.
-The presentation of bespoke certificates in assemblies and the celebration of participation in extra-curricular activities. - 5.
-The use of audio-visual displays around the school to recognise positive behaviour and extra-curricular participation. - 6.
-The use of the school newsletter to recognise positive behaviour and extra-curricular participation. - 7.
-Head Teacher/SLT Commendation Tea Parties for students who have been nominated by subject teachers and tutors for excellent HPL Behaviours. - 8.
+The Prefect system: This system recognises the cumulative positive behaviours of students in Year 10 and 11. - 3.
+The presentation of bespoke certificates in assemblies and the celebration of participation in extra-curricular activities. - 4.
+The use of audio-visual displays around the school to recognise positive behaviour and extra-curricular participation. - 5.
+The use of the school newsletter to recognise positive behaviour and extra-curricular participation. - 6.
+Head Teacher/SLT Commendation Tea Parties for students who have been nominated by subject teachers and tutors for excellent HPL Behaviours. - 7.
 Thank You business cards for students who have demonstrated excellent behaviour at break and lunchtimes/excellent attitude to learning during lessons.

-Categorisation of Incidents and Actions
+6. Categorisation of Incidents and Actions